 GGTPSDCRYILTPGGLAEQPGQAEHQPESPLNETQRLLLLQQGLLPHSSC

-General recommendations on and order of the keys in a description line
+Recommendations on and order of the keys in a description line

 After the sequence identifier, which MUST start the description line, there is no mandatory order for placing the keys.
 However it is recommended to place the potentially longer keys at the end of the description lines.
-These are typically: ModRes, ModResUnimod, ModResPsi, VariantSimple, VarientComplex, The Length key should be provided.
+These are typically: ModRes, ModResUnimod, ModResPsi, VariantSimple, VariantComplex, The Length key should be provided.

-Several key-values allow for an OptionalTag to be placed at the end of the value.
+Several key-values allow for an OptionalTag that MAY be specified.
+When present, it MUST be be placed at the end of the value and separated from the value by a pipe Character (“|”).If a tag is not provided, the trailing pipe character (“|”) MUST NOT be written.
+The tags are free text strings that are not constrained by a controlled vocabulary.
 It is recommended that this OptionalTag be used for evidence purposes primarily.
 The terminology or vocabulary used for that purpose MAY be declared in the file header section via the CustomTag=Tag:TagDescription construction.

 In general, and by default, molecular features (such as ModRes, ModResUnimod, ModResPsi, VariantSimple, VariantComplex, Processed) encoded in keys SHOULD be considered as features that CAN be applied to the sequence.
-In the case these need to be reported as MUST be present and applied to the sequence, the sequence database section MUST contain a ProteoformDb=true key-value pair.
+In the case these need to be reported as MUST be present and applied to the sequence, the sequence database section MUST contain a ProteoformDb=true key-value pair (see section 3.3.3).

-Defining custom keys in the header for use in the sequence entries section

-Most of the keys found in each of the individual sequence entries (described below in 3.3.3) are defined in the CV.
-However, it is possible to define custom keys that may be used within custom pipelines.
-It is recommended that for PEFF files that will be exported publicly or for any generally reusable keys, any new keys be proposed to the PSI for inclusion in the CV.
-However, whenever a key that is not is the CV is used, it MUST be defined in the file header block like this:

-# SpecificKey=KeyName:”KEYDEFINITION”:VALUEREGEXP

-KeyName MUST be written using CamelCase

-For example, to define a SecondaryStructure term:

-# SpecificKey=SecondaryStructure:"Secondary structure element and position":\([0-9]+\|[0-9]+\|[\w:]*\|\S+?\)

-And then use in the sequence entries description line:

-\SecondaryStructure=(617|673|ncithesaurus:C47937|Helix)

-Most complex header keys
+Definition of complex header keys

 Most keys in the CV are self-explanatory in the CV itself.
 However, some terms are sufficiently complex and central to the format that they are described in detail in this document in the following sections.

-In all header keys that allow an optional tag component, this optional tag is placed as last component (item|item|…|OptionalTag).
+In all header keys that allow an optional tag component, this optional tag is placed as the last component, example: (item|item|…|OptionalTag).
 The optional tag MAY be specified or not, as desired by the writer.
 If such a tag is not provided, the trailing pipe character (“|”) MUST NOT be written.
 The tags are free text strings that are not constrained by a controlled vocabulary.
 The tags MAY be defined in the file header via the CustomTag=Tag:TagDescription keyword (Tag is the text string of the tag and the TagDescription may be used to further describe the meaning of that tag.)

 Variant header key